RTradeLtd/temporal-api-documentation/source/includes/ipfs/_ipfs_api.md

 ```

 Methods that take input will validate all parameters.
 Any parameter that fails validation will trigger an error response with status `400`.
 The response body will be a JSON object that includes a message as well as a list of fields that failed validation.

+## Hold Times

+Hold times are used to indicate how long a particular hash should be pinned by our IPFS nodes.
+Free accounts are limited to 1 month maximum pin times, while non-free accounts are limited to 2 month maximum pin times.

+## Upload Sizes

+The max upload size is 1GB.
+When encrypting files, free accounts are limited to a maximum file size of 275MB, while non-free accounts are limited to 1GB